Powerlearnproject/se-day1-assignment-MuigaiEzekiel/README.md

 model's utility in various applications, from content creation to customer support.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
-Explain why the improved prompt is more effective.
+Explain why the improved prompt is more effective. vague prompt "compiler"
+Improved prompt "What is a compiler?
+Explain the difference between compiler and interpreter?
+Improved prompt makes it clear to specify the information required.
+Improved prompt helps us to get detailed information about the difference between compiler and interpreter.
+Using improved prompt helps us to provide specific instructions to enhance relevance and thus the system can understand.
+Improved prompt helps us to use resources efficiently through streamlining follow up questions.